History of Brighton & Hove Albion F.C.: Gus Poyet (2009–2013)

 The former Chelsea and Tottenham player, Gus Poyet, was appointed the new manager on 10 November 2009, with Mauricio Taricco as his assistant.
 Poyet won his first game in charge when the Seagulls overcame local rivals Southampton F.C. in a 3–1 victory at St. Mary's Stadium.
 Around this time, 12-year veteran chairman Dick Knight became Life President at the club to make way for Tony Bloom, a fan of Brighton.
 The team gradually climbed up the league, owing to some large wins, including a 5-goal win at Wycombe, and 3 goal wins at Brentford and Tranmere, and despite an embarrassing 7–1 thrashing at Huddersfield Town.
 Brighton were able to retain their League 1 status on 24 April with a win over Bristol Rovers.
 Brighton captain Nicky Forster left the club, and moved to Brentford after his contract expired at the end of the season.
 A late run saw Brighton go undefeated in 5 games, finishing the season 13th for the 2009–10 Season.

 In the 2010–11 Season Brighton's strong defence saw them to the top of the league, clear by 3 points, with the second greatest goal difference, only behind championship rivals Southampton, and to the most wins in the football league, equal to championship rivals Southampton.
 They won promotion on Tuesday 12 April at the Withdean after a 4–3 win over Dagenham and Redbridge, the team then secured the League One title on 16 April at the Bescot Stadium after a 1–3 victory over Walsall.
 Brighton were undefeated, in cup and league, for over a year at the Withdean Stadium, with a total of 27-game run, and only lost 2 home games all season.
 During the season Brighton peak form included 9 consecutive home wins and 9 consecutive matches undefeated in all competitions and also recently recorded 8 consecutive wins, both home and away, equalling the post war record for the club.
 In addition, Brighton's 24 points in March matched the Football League all-time record for points in a single calendar month.
 Brighton secured the League one title, and a victory parade was then held at the end of the season on Brighton seafront on 8 May 2011.

-After moving Brighton to the Championpship as Champions Poyet started rebuilding after the loss 2 key players in the off season; PFA Team of the Year player Elliott Bennett to Norwich for an undisclosed fee and top scorer Glenn Murray to arch-rivals Crystal Palace on a free transfer after Brighton failed to reach an agreement with the player at the end of his contract.
+After moving Brighton to the Championship as Champions Poyet started rebuilding after the loss 2 key players in the off season; PFA Team of the Year player Elliott Bennett to Norwich for an undisclosed fee and top scorer Glenn Murray to arch-rivals Crystal Palace on a free transfer after Brighton failed to reach an agreement with the player at the end of his contract.
 After these losses The Seagulls brought in many players, including League One Top Scorer and £2.5m club record signing Craig Mackail-Smith and Kazenga LuaLua on loan for 3rd time, before purchasing him in mid-November.